How to dry and cure cannabis

 Keep harvested weed in a dark room with temperatures between 60-70°F and humidity between 55-65%.
 A cheap hygrometer will help you monitor these numbers.

 Add a small fan to circulate air, and you may need to add a dehumidifier or AC as well.
-If it’s taking too long to dry buds in your space, you may need to adjust the temperature or humidity to help along the drying process.
+If it’s taking too long to dry buds in your space, you may need to adjust the temperature or humidity to help the drying process.

 Cannabis drying room equipment